Sulig/Cub3D/README.md

 ## Content of this repository:
 - [The New_Libft](https://github.com/Sulig/New_Libft)
 - [MinilibX Codam](https://github.com/codam-coding-college/MLX42)
-  - // Clonned into repo when you "make"
+  - // Cloned into repo when you "make"
 - The Cub3D `src` and some bonus!
 - [Subject English](https://github.com/Sulig/Cub3D/blob/master/Cub3D_subject-en.pdf)
 **